Volume 13, No 3, Jun 2003

 encoded by Epstein-Barr virus, latent membrane protein 1(LMP1), could

-induce the nasopharyngeal carcinoma cells in G2/M phase increased,
+induce the nasopharyngeal carcinoma cells in G

 little is known about the target molecules and mechanisms.
 The present